alexnimo/Nimo-Awesome_repo/Nimo-Awesome_repo.md

 <li>vectr - facilitates tracking of your red and blue team testing activities to measure detection and prevention capabilities across different attack scenarios: https://vectr.io/</li>
 <li>hash(HTTP Agnostic Software Honeypot) - a framework for creating and launching low interactive honeypots: https://github.com/DataDog/hash</li>
 <li>DIAL (Did I Alert Lambda?) - a centralized security misconfiguration detection framework which completely runs on AWS Managed services like AWS API Gateway, AWS Event Bridge & AWS Lambda: https://github.com/CRED-CLUB/DIAL</li>
+<li>modpot - a modular web application honeypot framework written in Golang and making use of gin framework.
+It is the antithesis to honeydet in many ways and allows the user to deploy simple html/js honeypots that mimic web applications in order to detect requests and form entries that are related to attacks: https://github.com/referefref/modpot</li>
             </span>
             </p3>
             </ul><br>